dipsscor/MetricsMonitoring-Graphite-Grafana/README.md

-# Metrics Monitoring Application using Prometheus and Grafana
+# Metrics Monitoring Application using Graphite and Grafana

 Sample Springboot Application demonstrating metrics collection and monitoring using Graphite and Grafana